ccb-hms/scDiagnostics/README.md

 library(SingleR)
 library(AUCell)
 library(corrplot)
-library(gridExtra)
 ```

-## Scatter Plot: Total UMI Counts vs. Annotation Scores
+## Scatter Plot: QC stats vs. Annotation Scores

 Let’s load the Marrow dataset for demonstration purposes.
 The dataset
 represents single-cell gene expression profiles of Marrow tissue.
 In
-this example, we will analyze the relationship between total UMI (Unique
+this example, we will analyze the relationship between user-defined QC
-Molecular Identifier) counts and SingleR scores for a specific cell
+stats and SingleR scores for a specific cell type.
-type.

 To perform this analysis, we first divide the dataset into reference and
 query datasets.
 The reference dataset serves as a reference for cell